 Cooking with Curry Leaves

 I use curry leaves liberally in my cooking.
 I love the way it visually enhances my food and lends a subtle aroma to it.
-Also, I like to chop the leaves finely and add them to the tempering so that, my kids don’t pick them out of the food, and instead end up eating this healthy goodness.
+Also, I like to chop the leaves finely and add them to the tempering so that, my kids don’t pick them out of the food, and instead eat them.
 Here is my South Indian Ven Pongal Recipe where I use chopped-up curry leaves liberally in the tempering.

 Although, in some dishes, like my Malabar Shrimp Curry I prefer adding them whole for a more visually striking plating.